brianhigh/lp2da/basic_python_syntax.md

 * [Python Data Science Handbook (2016)](https://seattle.bibliocommons.com/item/show/3251526030_python_data_science_handbook) (free access through *SPL*)

 Note: This book presents the material in more of a cookbook fashion than *Python for Data Analysis*.
+Code examples are used to show the concepts with only a minimum of explanatory text.